NSE Symbol: | BSE Code: | ISIN: | Sector:

 Further, for Business Responsibility Report as stipulated under Clause 55 of the Listing Agreement with the Stock Exchanges, kindly refer to Business Responsibility Report section which forms part of the Annual Report.

-The brief resumes of the Directors who are to be appointed/ re–appointed, the nature of their expertise in specific functional areas, names of companies in which they have held directorships, committee memberships/ chairmanships, their shareholding etc., are furnished in the explanatory statement to the notice of the ensuing Annual General Meeting.
+The briefresume of the Directors being appointed/ re–appointed, the nature of their expertise in specific functional areas, names of companies in which they have held directorships, committee memberships/ chairmanships, their shareholding etc., are furnished in the explanatory statement to the notice of the ensuing Annual General Meeting.
+Your Directors recommend their appointment /re–appointment at the ensuing Annual General Meeting.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirement under Section 217(2AA) of the Companies Act, 1956, with respect to Directors Responsibility Statement, the Directors confirm:
+Pursuant to the requirement under Section 217(2AA) of the Companies Act, 1956, with respect to Directors' Responsibility Statement, the Directors confirm:

 i) That in the preparation of the annual accounts, the applicable accounting standards have been followed and no material departures have been made from the same;